Expert legal guidance for fair asset division under Ontario law

 Can property be divided without going to court?

-Yes, many property divisions are resolved through agreements outside of court.
-Spouses can negotiate directly or with the help of lawyers or mediators.
-If an agreement is fair and follows legal requirements, courts can formalize it without further litigation.
+Yes, most property divisions are resolved through agreements outside of court.
+Spouses can negotiate directly or with lawyer assistance through mediation or collaborative law.
+If an agreement is fair and follows legal requirements, courts can formalize it without litigation.
+This approach allows for more flexible solutions and saves both time and legal costs.

 How are pensions and business assets divided?

 Pensions are considered property and must be valued accurately for division.
-The pension holder must obtain a valuation from the plan administrator, which will be included in the equalization process.
+The pension holder must obtain a valuation from the plan administrator, which is included in the equalization process.
+Business assets also require professional valuation to determine fair market value.
+These complex assets often need expert appraisers and can significantly impact the overall property division calculation.

 What real clients say about us